-FOW Board of Directors: Vern Fish-President, Douglass Blount-Vice President, John Holmes-Secretary/Treasurer, Dave McTeague, Mary Jean Blaisdell, Ken Babinchak, Tetcy DeBoer, Ray Tallent, Shawn Bell, Barry Simon, Randy Trudeau, Ian Curran & Victoria Steeves (new!).
-We have two open positions.
-Contact us at email@example.com if you're interested.
+FOW Board of Directors: Vern Fish-President, Douglass Blount-Vice President, John Holmes-Secretary/Treasurer, Dave McTeague, Mary Jean Blaisdell, Amy Funk, Ken Babinchak, Tetcy DeBoer, Ray Tallent, Shawn Bell, Randy Trudeau, Ian Curran, Victoria Steeves & Maurice Poulin (new!).
+We have one open position.
+Contact us at firstname.lastname@example.org if you're interested.
+(Please join one of our committees too.)

 Vern Fish, President